 As one would expect, The Caxton Grill, the beautiful restaurant at St. Ermin’s, is also a first-class operation.
 The European menu offers a classic menu featuring steak, seafood, and other dishes made with top-quality, seasonal ingredients.
 The Turbot with Squid Ink Crust was delicious.
 Likewise, the selection of other fish and meats grilled on the special Josper Oven were also mouthwatering.
 Cooking on the Josper retains moisture and preserves tenderness, resulting in extra tasty food.

 While the Globe Theatre, Shakespeare’s home theater located at the stunning Millenium Bridge on the Thames, gets a lot of attention, The Queen’s Theatre is a true gem as well.
 With all of its great history, architecture, and other attractions, this theatre also has to rank high on the list of must-dos in London.

 We were fortunate to take in Les Miserables at The Queen’s Theatre during our visit.
 After a very pleasant dinner at nearby Brassiere Zedel, we walked through Piccadilly Street on the West End to the theatre.

-Often described as “The Times Square of London,”, the whole area was brimming with activity and excitement.
+Often described as “The Times Square of London,” the whole area was brimming with activity and excitement.
 The show was fantastic – the acting, singing and the sets were all fabulous.
-Fitting for a show that holds the records for longest-running musical in the history of London theatre.
-After your show, head over to Leicester Square, Picadilly Circus or Trafalgar Square (next to the National Gallery) for some more entertainment.
+Fitting for a show that holds the record for the longest-running musical in the history of London theatre.
+After your show, head over to Leicester Square, Picadilly Circus, or Trafalgar Square (next to the National Gallery) for some more entertainment.